 No traditional for loops

-That’s right, they killed the traditional for loop (initialization, loop-continuation condition, increment), an only have a for-each style for loop.
+loop (initialization, loop-continuation condition, increment), an only have a for-each style for

 Can’t be directly translated to Java.
 It isn’t hard to replicate